sahakyanhk/iPBSA/README.md

 -r receptor file in pdb format
 -l path to the directory with small molecules (ligands should be in pdb format with added hydrogens)
--n number of parallel threads (The number of threads must not excead the number of ligands)
+-n number of parallel threads
+-c charge method BCC (defolt) or GAS
 -o output directory
--c charge method BCC (defolt) or GAS

 For more details, please see [**Improving virtual screening results with MM/GBSA and MM/PBSA rescoring**](https://link.springer.com/article/10.1007/s10822-021-00389-3)